Fraudulent and Disputed Charges

 Also, notify the Pcard administrator (firstname.lastname@example.org) your reconciler and the DASA Finance office (email@example.com) so that they are aware of the situation when reviewing your Pcard charges.
 Please note in the email that you have already notified the bank.

 A disputed charge is one that you are aware of but you don’t agree with.
 Example: You made an online purchase from Snap It Company for $450 and you have a receipt for that amount, however when the charge posts to your credit card it is for $500

 When disputed transactions occur, they must be addressed immediately.
-Depending on the type of discrepancy, the vendor, the Pcard administrator and/or Bank of American will need to be involved in resolving the dispute.
+Depending on the type of discrepancy, the vendor, the Pcard administrator and/or Bank of America will need to be involved in resolving the dispute.
 The cardholder should make an effort to resolve the issue with the vendor prior to disputing the charge as the vendor might agree to correct the item/amount in dispute upon notification.

 If the matter can not be rectified the cardholder will need to complete and fax the Business Card Claims Statement of Disputed Item Form to Bank of America at 888-678-6046.
 Keep this form and upload it to your purchase card fraudulent charges.

 When reconciling charges, even fraudulent ones need to be processed.

 - Reconcile the charge to “Other Supplies” (52900)

 - Upload the Disputed Item Form

 - Choose “Unauthorized Charge” from the “Business Purpose” drop-down menu